-- Content Promotion is how that content is then made visible to potential customers using search engine optimisation (SEO), pay per click (PPC) advertising, and social media, among other techniques.
+- Content Promotion is how that content is made visible to potential customers using search engine optimisation (SEO), pay-per-click (PPC) advertising, and social media, among other techniques.

-Outbound Marketing: Certain elements of outbound marketing have become less effective in the age of internet research, but it can still be a useful tool when combined with inbound marketing to target specific opportunities and reach out to leads.
-Some examples of outbound marketing include emails, events, advertisements.
+Outbound marketing can be a helpful tool when combined with inbound marketing to target specific opportunities and reach out to leads.
+Some examples of outbound marketing include emails, events, and advertisements.

 - Event Marketing creates an opportunity to share your brand, build personal relationships with customers, and engage with attendees.

 - Display Ads can be targeted to specific prospects with certain habits or demographic traits.